robinvenables/villadetara.com/content/about.md

 The lower floor is open-plan with patio doors from the lounge overlooking the terrace and the private infinity pool.
 There is a double bedroom on this floor with a good-sized shower room, while upstairs there are a further 2 double bedrooms, one of which is ensuite, and a separate bathroom.

 Outside, the villa faces the sea to the east with a beautiful view down the coast to Rethymno.
 The 30m² pool has an outdoor shower, kitchen and BBQ area next to it.
 In addition, there are sunbathing and terraced areas alongside.
-The stepped levels below have a wide selection of almond, chestnut, olive, orange and walnut trees.
+The stepped levels below have a wide selection of almond, cherry, chestnut, olive, orange and walnut trees.